-Established in 1995 under the School Act, Alberta Education defines school councils as a collective association of parents, secondary students, principal, teachers, and community representative(s) whose purpose is to advise the principal and the Board of Trustees respecting matters related to the school.
-School councils have legislated advisory and decision-making authority defined within the School Act and the School Councils Regulation 113/2007.
+Education Act Alberta Education defines school councils as a collective association of parents, secondary students, the principal, teachers, and community representative(s) whose purpose is to advise the principal and the Board of Trustees respecting matters related to the school.
+School councils have legislated advisory and decision-making authority defined within the Education Act and the

 We value the contribution of parent leadership and have formalized a program to keep the lines of communication open between the CBE as a public education system and parent leadership in individual school communities.

 ASCA Memberships for CBE School Councils

 The Board of Trustees will pay the cost of Alberta School Councils' Association (ASCA) memberships for any CBE school councils who are interested in this opportunity.
 Memberships need to be renewed on an annual basis.
 Membership terms run from July 1 to June 30.

 ASCA provides valuable support and services to school councils across the province.
 To learn more about ASCA, please visit

 To obtain a membership for the current school year, just fill out

 this form.
 Once the form has been filled out, you are able to take advantage of ASCA's resources and services for the rest of the school year.

 The Key Communiqué e-newsletter is e-mailed to school council contacts throughout the year.
 Find out what they include and how to subscribe in

 Sometimes there is news and information about the CBE that cannot wait.
 The best way for school councils to stay up to date with the most current system news and information is to subscribe to the CBE's twitter feed.
 Follow us at